jfeltkamp/cookiesjsr/README.md

 This file basically gives the base config to the JS library (see object: ```document.cookiesjsr```), where the library can find their config file. ([Documentation](#base-config))

-<a name="#manage-event"></a>But you can also dispatch your consent dependent services inside of this file.
+<a name="manage-event"></a> But you can also dispatch your consent dependent services inside of this file.
 ([Further best practivces](#service-activation))

 ````js